-$The \ loss \ of \ any \ major \ content \ partner \ or \ advertising \ client \ could \ significantly \ reduce \ our \ revenue.$
+The loss of any major content partner or advertising client could significantly reduce our revenue.

 We derive a significant portion of our revenue from our contracts with our content partners, PSAs and NCM LLC's founding members' agreements to purchase on-screen advertising for their beverage concessionaires.
 We are not direct parties to the agreements between the founding members' and their beverage concessionaires but expect that each founding member will have an agreement with a beverage concessionaire to provide advertising for the foreseeable future.
 None of these companies individually accounted for over 10% of our total revenue during the year ended December 26, 2019.
 The agreements with the content partners, PSAs and beverage advertising with the founding members in aggregate accounted for approximately 23% of our total revenue during the year ended December 26, 2019.
-During the year ended December 31, 2020, one content partner accounted for 14.6% of our total revenue as a result from the temporary theater closures due to the COVID-19 Pandemic.
-Because we derive a significant percentage of our total revenue from a relatively small number of large companies, the loss of one or more of them as a customer could decrease our revenue and adversely affect current and future operating results.
+During the year ended December 30, 2021, one content partner accounted for 11.8% of our total revenue.
+Because we derive a significant percentage of our total revenue from a relatively small number of large companies, the loss of one or more as a customer could decrease our revenue and adversely affect current and future operating results.